jamesbehr/qmk_firmware/keyboards/moonlander/keymaps/jamesbehr/README.md

 - No RGB or audio (although I might use RGB for additional indicators)

 ## Tour
-I currently have three layers.
-A base layer, symbol layer and a GUI layer.
+I currently have four layers.
+A base layer, symbol layer, numpad layer, and a GUI layer.

 ### Base layer
 ![Base layer](media/0.svg)

 The base layer is a standard QWERTY layout.
 I've tried to keep most of the keys where you'd expect for now.